 - Child Custody and Parenting Time

 Choose the Right Divorce Professional

-Choosing the right divorce attorney can have a significant impact on the outcome of your case.
-The family law team at Plog & Stein, P.C. is made up of experienced legal professionals.
-Each of our attorneys has multiple years of practice dedicated to family law clients.
+Choosing the right divorce lawyer can have a significant impact on the outcome of your case.
+The legal team at Plog & Stein, P.C. is made up of experienced legal professionals.
+Each of our lawyers has multiple years of practice dedicated to family law clients.
 In building our team, we’ve chosen to only hire Broomfield divorce attorneys who already come to us with an array of family law skills.
 We do this so our clients can rest assured that their cases are being handled by someone who understands not only the legal issues, but also how those issues should be dealt with.
 Each Plog & Stein, P.C. attorney is equally comfortable both in the courtroom or at the negotiation table.
 Of equal importance, they also care about the job they do and understand how important your assets, children, and future are to you.
 Through thorough preparation and keeping on top of new developments in the law, our attorneys are equipped to provide you with the representation you deserve.
 We consider it both an honor and privilege to be able to help people in the legal arena.
 Contact us today to discuss your divorce case with a member of our family law team.

 Pursuing a Divorce in Broomfield

 Colorado is purely a “no-fault” divorce state, which means that a court will not assign fault to either party in a divorce.
 It is sufficient for a spouse seeking a divorce to show that the marriage has broken down beyond repair.
 Put another way, most divorce cases are based on the fact that the spouses have irreconcilable differences.
 Though Colorado courts can assign fault tied into financial impropriety, “fault” generally plays no part when it comes to a court dividing marital property or awarding alimony, statutorily known as“maintenance” in Colorado.